 4. Hardy herbs are meant for hardy storage

 While hardy herbs like rosemary, sage, and thyme store exceptionally well, eventually their age will start to show.
 If throwing them into your next pot of beans isn’t an option, simply stash them in the freezer in a small resealable freezer bag and voila– they’re there when you need them!
 As long as the herbs are dry when you place them in the bag, they won’t even clump together and are easy to separate.

 5. Pare down your pantry

 We’re taking cues from Carla Lalli Music who has been mastering the art of pantry simplification for years.
 “I used to keep ingredients forever, even though they made me feel guilt and anxiety.”
-That jam you bought on a vacation a year back that is too sweet and really not that good?
+That jam you bought on vacation years back that is is probably too sweet that you're not really excited about?
 Get rid of it.
 Shop for ingredients you love to eat and that fit with your cooking style, and the rest will follow suit.
 Some of our favorite pantry items for bean cooking include: harissa paste, whole peeled tomatoes, tahini, olive oil-packed anchovies, sherry vinegar, and really good olive oil.